opentracing-contrib/java-span-reporter/CONTRIBUTING.md

-# Contributing to opentracing-contrib / java-loggertracer
+# Contributing to opentracing-contrib / java-span-reporter

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request (on a branch other than `master` or `gh-pages`).